[Update] What Basic Benefits Must a Company Provide Employees?

-Paid time off, health insurance, long-term disability coverage, tuition reimbursement, and retirement savings plans are just a few of the many benefits employers may offer employees.
-But what basic (or statutory) benefits, required by state or federal statute, must a company provide its workers?
+Vacation, health insurance, long-term disability coverage, tuition reimbursement, and retirement savings plans are just a few of the many benefits employers may offer employees.
+But what benefits, required by state, federal, or local statute, must a company provide its workers?
 This information is particularly important for small businesses, which have to allocate benefit dollars carefully while complying with relevant laws.

 Legally required benefits protect workers’ health, income, well-being